Fitness trends â€“ love them or hate them, they're here to stay.

 Body weight training requires no equipment and is a great starter for getting into exercise.
 You can progress, and regress, easily when needed so your exercises match your fitness levels, and you have loads to pick from: lunges, squats, press-ups.

-Performing muscle strengthening exercises twice a week has been found to improve heart health, reduce age-related muscle loss and improve insulin sensitivity, which can help lower the risk of diabetes.
+, reduce age-related muscle loss and improve insulin sensitivity, which can help lower the risk of diabetes.

 The important thing to remember is, like any training method, your strength training must be performed at your ability.
 If you're a beginner, it is recommended you start with body weight exercises and learn the movement technique before you add resistance (weights).

 One philosophy I stand by when coaching is to get the basics right before you progress.